Disney+ streaming growth, park revenue boost shares | Business

 Disney+ streaming growth, park revenue boost shares

 Walt Disney Co's Disney+ subscriber growth restored faith in the future of streaming video and came on top of strong demand at U.S. theme parks, lifting shares 8% after hours Wednesday.
-Speaking on CNBC Wednesday, Disney Chief Executive Bob Chapek reaffirmed the Disney+ subscriber target of 230 million to 260 million by 2024.
+Disney Chief Executive Bob Chapek reaffirmed the Disney+ subscriber target of 230 million to 260 million by 2024.
 The company added 11.8 million Disney+ subscribers in the first quarter.

+And the company forecast stronger subscriber growth in the second half of its year than in the first half.
+U.S. parks and resorts delivered revenue above pre-pandemic levels, but Disney expects international parks to be impacted by COVID for weeks to come.

 The company's overall revenue rose 34% to $21.82 billion in the quarter ended Jan.
 1, topping analysts' estimate of $20.91 billion, according to Refinitiv data.
 Disney+, the company's two-year-old streaming service kept the business afloat when the pandemic disrupted its legacy theme parks, resorts and cruise operations.